Peter Harder (politician): Civil service head of five departments

 He also served as Prime Minister Martin's and Harper's personal representative (sherpa) for the 2004, 2005, and 2006 G8 summits.

 He was reportedly a contender for the top civil service job of the Clerk of the Privy Council, twice during Jean Chretien's premiership and again at the beginning of Stephan Harper's premiership.

 He retired from the federal public service in January 2007 at age 54.

-Brief interlude in the private sector
+Private sector

 Following his retirement from the federal public service, he became a policy advisor the multi-national law firm Dentons.
 From 2009 to 2016, he served as the President of the Canada China Business Council, an organization founded by the Power Corp's Desmarais family, before his appointment as a senator.

 Upon the Liberals' 2015 election victory, Harder was tapped to lead Justin Trudeau's transition team.

-Service in the Senate
+Senate of Canada

-Trudeau's first independent senator
+Partisan advocate for new non-partisan arrangement

 Harder was among Trudeau's this first batch of senate nominations announced in March 2016.
 The seven nomination were the earliest senators appointments based on the recommendations of the Independent Advisory Board for Senate Appointments.
 Harder was sworn into office on March 23, a week ahead of the other six new senators in the same announcement, making him the first senator of the notionally non-partisan era.